scaleoutsean/eseries-perf-analyzer/DATABASE.md

-# InfluxDB v1 in EPA 3.5
+# InfluxDB v1 Schema for E-Series Perf Analyzer v3.5.4

 - `DISTINCT` only works on **tags**, not fields.
 Use `SHOW TAG VALUES` for tags, `GROUP BY` for field de-duplication in query results
 - Use `GROUP BY` for uniqueness.
 When you want unique records, group by a unique identifier (like `volumeRef` below)